charlesneimog/Awesome-Pd/docs/objects/score2.md

 # score2

-`score2` has a 'tempo' syntax where 'tempo 60' sets the bpm to 60!
-The 'tempo' messages are output in the third 'data' outlet.
-You can also set 'tempo 90 3' as in this example and it will accelerate or deaccelerate, going from whatever bpm setting you have to '90' in three beats.
-When changing the tempo speed, tempo values for each beat are also output.
+The `score2` object is a sequencer that plays back musical scores using a rhythmic notation syntax similar to `pattern`.
+It outputs event data, duration, bar numbers, and tempo information, and allows loading and saving scores from/to files.
+It also features an editable data window for score management.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `score2` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>